mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

    e.
 Resuble Entities must use NEO Persistable Classes (NPC e-dApp) Platform features; for example, Resuable Entities cannot directly call `Storage.Put()` or `Storage.Get()`.

+   f.
+All source code created for your submission must be [MIT Licensed](http://www.opensource.org/licenses/MIT).

-   **NOTE:** Re-use and sharing of Reusable Entities by other project submissions is encouraged.
+   g. **NOTE:** Re-use and sharing of Reusable Entities by other competition project submissions is encouraged.

 **Category 2: Developers Choice Awards: Best Reusable Entities** built using the NEO Persistable Classes (NPC e-dApp) Platform

-   * NPC Reusable Entities will be voted on by any developer who enters the NEO Blockchain Enterprise Application Competition: Best Enteprise Applications category and/or Best Reusable Entities category.
+   * NPC Reusable Entities will be voted on by any developer who enters either: a) the NEO Blockchain Enterprise Application Competition: Best Enteprise Applications category and/or b) Best Reusable Entities category.
-   * The ten (10) Reusable Entities with the most votes will win one prize each.
+   * The ten (10) Reusable Entities with the most votes will each win one prize.

       | Prize | Value |
       | ----- | ----- |